CWC to meet Sunday to approve schedule for election of Congress president | Politics

 - India

-The Congress Working Committee (CWC) will meet on Sunday to approve the schedule of dates for the election of the next party president.
+The Congress Working Committee (CWC) will meet on Sunday to chalk out the schedule for the election of the next party president.

-This comes in the backdrop of party veteran Ghulam Nabi Azad's shock resignation Friday.

 Ahead of the CWC meeting, to be held virtually at 3:30 PM with Sonia Gandhi presiding over it, party sources had said the process of the election of the president will be delayed by a few weeks, not more than that, and the party should have a full-time president in October.